Steps to Take to Avoid Losing Hurricane Laura Insurance Claim Benefits

 - There may be different deadlines for filing a homeowners insurance claim and a flood insurance claim, thus, it is important to consult with an attorney as soon as possible if you have not received enough insurance funds to repair your home.

 Call Lavis Law Firm – Personal Injury & Accident Attorney to help you get the money you deserve.
 Simply submit our online form for a free evaluation of your hurricane insurance claim or, if you prefer, you may contact us at 866-558-9151 or 504-558-9151 for your free evaluation.
-There is no cost and no obligation.
+There is no cost and no obligation to speak to our experienced hurricane insurance claim lawyers.